TomKwanyingkin/phd_thesis_markdown/source/11_chapter_3.md

 In the beginning, the MediaPipe model will offer the coordinates of the landmarks after processing the input image.
 Then, a dictionary will store the result of multi_handedness and multi_hand_landmarks.
 After the sorting, a sorted_list would be produced as follows:

                 [{“handedness”: left, “landmarks”: all the landmarks of that hand}, {“handedness”: right, “landmarks”: all the landmarks of that hand}, {“handedness”: left, “landmarks”: all the landmarks of that hand}]

 Next, floor number represented by the gesture would be obtained based on the landmarks’ position.

-{“handedness”: left, “gesture”: 3},
+                            [{“handedness”: left, “gesture”: 3},
                              {“handedness”: right, “gesture”: 2},
-{“handedness”: left, “gesture”: 5},].
+                             {“handedness”: left, “gesture”: 5},]

 Finally, the gesture in the detectedRlist would be combining by the coding in Fig.34.
 Since the initial length of the list is three, it would enter the second if-statement.
 The detectedRlist[0][ “gesture”] would combine detectedRlist[1][ “gesture”] to produce a floor number which is 32nd floor as the detectedRlist[0] [ “handedness”] equals to “left” and the detectedRlist[1] [ “handedness”] equals to “right”.
 The list will be shortened to length 1 after the popping out.
 The last remaining element would be result which is 5th floor directly.
 In the end, the output of the floor number would be right.